Bifurcations and multistability in inducible three-gene toggle switch networks: Introduction

 \section{Introduction}

 Biological processes rely on intricate networks of gene interactions that together encode a multitude of possible cellular functions.
 Often, these genes produce proteins, called transcription factors, that alter the expression of other genes.
-Whether considering resource consumption in \textit{E. coli}~\cite{Ozbudak:2004} or stages in animal development such as digit formation~\cite{DigitFormation:2012, DigitFormation:2014, DigitFormationPerspective:2014}, vulval development~\cite{VulvaSternberg:1989, VulvaHoyos:2011}, or stem cell differentiation~\cite{StemCellTakahashi:2006, StemCellHanna:2010, StemCellLevine:2017}, such biological systems can precisely tune the relevant gene interactions toward many possible distinct phenotypes.
-This inherent multistability is crucial to cell function, allowing signaling from the environment, from metabolic resource constraints, or from other sources to induce systems toward what at times can be dramatically different end states.
+Whether considering resource consumption in \textit{E. coli}~\cite{Ozbudak:2004} or stages of animal development such as digit formation~\cite{DigitFormation:2012, DigitFormation:2014, DigitFormationPerspective:2014}, vulval development~\cite{VulvaSternberg:1989, VulvaHoyos:2011}, or stem cell differentiation~\cite{StemCellTakahashi:2006, StemCellHanna:2010, StemCellLevine:2017}, such biological systems can precisely tune relevant gene interactions toward many possible distinct phenotypes.
+This inherent multistability is crucial to cell function, allowing signaling from the environment, metabolic resource constraints, or other sources to induce systems toward what at times can be dramatically different end states.

 Determining from experimental data alone the exact regulatory interactions that collectively drive multistable dynamics, however, is another matter.
 Indeed, the sensitivities of dynamics and steady state outcomes to both internal and external tuning are challenging to disentangle.
-To better understand these dynamics, it is useful to explore simpler motifs that establish the building blocks for multistability in higher-order networks.
+To better understand these dynamics, we seek to explore motifs that establish the building blocks for multistability in higher-order networks.

-One regulatory motif that has emerged as an integral component of natural and synthetic genetic circuit design is the bistable toggle switch, in which each of the two genes produces a protein that represses expression of the other.
-Study of the lysis vs. lysogeny decision in bacteriophage lambda in the 1960-80s established the significance of this motif experimentally~\cite{JohnsonPtashne:1981, Ptashne2002, Ptashne2004,GoldingSwitch:2011}, and subsequent research has modeled such motifs extensively using Hill models~\cite{Gardner:2000, CherryAdler:2000, HuangEnver:2007}.
-As a two-state model, however, the bistable switch sheds only partial light on the multistability of realistic phenotypic expression in cells.
+One regulatory motif that has emerged as an integral component of natural and synthetic genetic circuit design is the bistable toggle switch, in which each gene produces a protein that represses expression of the other.
+Study of the lysis vs. lysogeny decision in bacteriophage lambda over the 1960-80s established the significance of this motif experimentally~\cite{JohnsonPtashne:1981, Ptashne2002, Ptashne2004,GoldingSwitch:2011}, and subsequent research has modeled such motifs extensively using Hill models~\cite{Gardner:2000, CherryAdler:2000, HuangEnver:2007}.
+As a two-state model, however, the bistable switch sheds only partial light on multistability in phenotypic expression.